• Skip to primary navigation

 Compliance

 A successful global payments platform will guarantee OFAC (Office of Foreign Assets Control) compliance.
-Regulatory screening is always a headache but it must be done when suppliers provide you with banking details.
+Regulatory screening is a headache, but it must be done when suppliers provide you with banking details.
 The right software allows a business to skip a manual query on SDN and OFAC databases.

 Supplier Portal